bezmi/jvc_projector/README.md

 # JVC Projector Remote
+A python package to control JVC Projectors over IP.

+&NewLine;

 <details>
 <summary>
 ⚠️ This project is looking for (co-)maintainers.
 </summary>
+&NewLine;
 Times change, I might end up with a different projector brand, JVC might change the command interface for a newer model that I don't have.
 Enough people use this library now that I think it's important to think about think about its future.
 I would be grateful to have people who are competent in python and have access to a JVC projector on board.
 If you're willing to help, submit a pull request implementing new features, fixing bugs or tidying up my terrible programming and documentation!

 If you'd like to make a donation to sponsor work on this project, you can [donate on ko-fi](https://ko-fi.com/bezmi), or [github sponsors](https://github.com/sponsors/bezmi)
 </details>

-&NewLine;

-This is a package to control JVC Projectors over IP.

 ## References
 This library is used by following software:

 - [JVC projector remote for Homeassistant](https://github.com/bezmi/homeassistant_jvc_projector_remote) (add-on for [Home Assistant](https://www.home-assistant.io/)).